Robert W. Carter: Early life

-Born into the First Families of Virginia on New Year's day in 1792 at his father's (and grandfather's) seat, Sabine Hall.
-He was named to honor his grandfather Robert Wormeley Carter (who would die five years later) and great-great-grandfather Robert Carter I. His mother was Catherine Griffin Tayloe (1761-1798) and bore four daughters before dying when Robert was still a boy.
-Of those full sisters, only Lucy Carter (who married William Travers in 1802) and Anne Catherine Carter (who married Williamson Ball Tomlin) reached adulthood.
-His father remarried in 1800, to Mary Burwell Armistead, daughter of John Armistead and Lucy Baylor, so the family also included step-brother John Armistead Carter (who would marry Richardetta DeButts and move to Loudoun County), as well as half-sisters Frances Addison Carter (who married Major Henry Rozier Dulany of Alexandria) and Mary L. Carter (who married William B. Eliason).
+Born into the First Families of Virginia on New Year's Day in 1792 at his father's family seat, Sabine Hall.
+He was named to honor his grandfather Robert Wormeley Carter (who would die five years later) and great-great-grandfather Robert Carter I. His mother was Catherine Griffin Tayloe (1761–1798) the daughter of John Tayloe II who bore four daughters before dying when Robert was still a boy.
+Only two of those sisters reached adulthood, Lucy Carter (wife of William Travers and later Thomas Beale Hamilton) and Anne Catherine Carter (wife of Williamson Ball Tomlin).
+His father remarried in 1800, to Mary Burwell Armistead, daughter of John Armistead and Lucy Baylor, with whom he would have four more children, John Armistead Carter (husband of Richardetta DeButts and later a State legislator for Loudoun County), Frances Addison Carter (wife of Major Henry Rozier Dulany of Alexandria), Mary Landon Carter (wife of William A. Eliason) and Landon Carter who would die at the age of 23.

-Robert W. Carter married his cousin Elizabeth M. Tayloe, whose father John Tayloe II (d.
-1832) was a planter and state senator.
+Robert W. Carter married his cousin Elizabeth Merry Tayloe, the daughter of John Tayloe III a planter and state senator.
 Before her death in 1832, she bore a daughter, Elizabeth Landon Carter, who married Dr. Armistead Wellford.
-Their son Robert Carter Wellford (1853-1919) would inherit Sabine Hall and continued the family's tradition of legislative service at the close of the 19th century.
+Their son R. Carter Wellford (1853–1919) would inherit Sabine Hall and continued the family's tradition of legislative service at the close of the 19th century.